-Wharton State Forest: Batsto Lake Trail Professional Review and Guide
+Wharton State Forest: Batsto Lake Trail Professional Guide

 "White sand, oaks, cedars, and towering pitch pines make this a delightful hike.
 The trail is very narrow with greenbrier as well as ticks in some areas, so it’s best to wear long sleeves and light-colored long pants with socks pulled over the cuffs.
 Summer is a busy time, so consider visiting during the offseason if you want to avoid the crowds.